 Born in Mexico, Arielle Masson grew up in Brussels, Belgium, where she studied drawing at Ecole des Arts Visuels d’Uccle.
-She went on to study in Paris to complete a Master of Literature and Postgraduate studies in Linguistics at La Sorbonne.
+She studied in Paris to complete a Master of Literature and Postgraduate studies in Linguistics at La Sorbonne.

 After moving to Houston, Texas, in 1986, she studied Fine Arts/Painting at the University of Houston, receiving a Master of Fine Arts in 1990.

 She was awarded the Core Program Fellowship from The Glassell School of Art, Museum of Fine Arts Houston.
 She has been granted multiple awards, including the Creative Artist Grant Award from the Cultural Arts Council of Houston and The Nancy B. Negley Artists Residency Program at the Dora Maar House, Menerbes, France.

 She has extensively exhibited in Museums and Galleries throughout Texas, France, and Mexico, including group and solo exhibitions at the Museum of Anthropology of Xalapa, Veracruz, Mexico, at the Contemporary Art Gallery, Houston Baptist University, and the Mobile Museum of Art in Mobile, Alabama.
 Her work is owned by the Museum of Fine Arts Houston and other private, public, and corporate collections.

 Her studio practice includes all painting media as well as wall installations.
 She has specialized in fabricating and using egg tempera and gouache paint.

 In addition, she has extended her activities to design several major public art pieces for the City of Houston and the Metro Light Transit of Houston, applying new industrial materials like laminated glass, Lithocrete, and Lithomosaic.

 Her extensive training in Kundalini Yoga and Meditation is essential to her creative process, which sustains the holistic viewpoint that inspires her art.